Reference

 genNo: A vector of the generations to output.
 The probands are at generation 0.

-type: If "MEAN", the mean completeness for each generation.
-If "IND", the completeness for each generation for each proband.
+, the completeness for each generation for each proband.

-rec(pedigree::Pedigree, probandIDs::Vector{Int} = pro(genealogy),
+— Functionrec(pedigree::Pedigree, probandIDs::Vector{Int} = pro(genealogy),

 ancestorIDs::Vector{Int} = founder(genealogy))